psnider/license-plate-game-api/ReadMe.md

 # license-plate-game-api

-Constains the Request and Response data types for a license plate word game.
+Contains the Request and Response data types for a license plate word game.

 These data types are defined in TypeScript, and are shared by the server and each of the web-apps that communicate with the server.